JustSomeGuy2000/Minecards/Docs.md

 "on this turn: Called at the start of this mob's move "end this turn": Called immediately after this mob's move "when played": Called immediately
-"always": checks all the time
+"always": Checks all the time
+"on action": Called when a passive, ability, or attack activates (to be implemented for egg rain)

 # Effect format and return requirements
 ## Attacks: